ANS-C01 Network Management and Operations Practice Question

 Check the network ACL of the subnet in VPC B where the target instance resides.

-Option B is correct because checking the NACL of the subnet in VPC B where the target instance resides can reveal if inbound traffic is blocked.
-Option D is correct because verifying the OS-level firewall on the target instance in VPC B can block traffic even if AWS network is open.
-Option A is wrong because the peering connection status is active; if it were pending or deleted, it would be obvious.
-Option C is wrong because cross-account configuration is not mentioned.
-Option E is wrong because VPC Flow Logs are useful but not the first step for a basic connectivity check.
+Checking the network ACL (NACL) of the subnet in VPC B where the target instance resides can reveal if inbound traffic is blocked by the stateless NACL.
+Option D is correct because verifying the operating system firewall on the target instance in VPC B can block traffic even if AWS network rules are open.
+Option B is wrong because VPC peering can work across different AWS accounts, so being in the same account is not necessary.
+Option C is wrong because the engineer should already have verified the peering connection status as part of initial checks; if it were inactive, the problem would be obvious, so it is not a likely next step.
+Option E is wrong because while VPC Flow Logs are useful for deep analysis, they are not the first step for a basic connectivity check; direct checks like NACLs and OS firewalls are more immediate.

 Answer analysis